India turns to Israel for armed drones as Pakistan, China build fleets

 It is not clear what kind of weapons will be fitted to the Heron TPs that India plans to buy.

-India has been trying to develop its own combat drone, but the defence research organisation has struggled to integrate a missile onto the proposed Rustom series of UAVs.
+India has been trying to develop its own combat drone, but the defense research organization has struggled to integrate a missile onto the proposed Rustom series of UAVs.

-David Harari, a retired IAI engineer and Israel Prize winner for his pioneering work in drone development, said India could mount its own weaponry on an Israeli supplied drone, helped by close technological cooperation between the two countries.
-(Additional reporting by Dan Williams in TEL AVIV, Katharine Houreld in ISLAMABAD and Megha Rajagopalan in BEIJING; Editing by Mike Collett-White)